myrrlyn/home/priv/papers/resume.typ

 #set heading(outlined: false, numbering: none)
 #show heading: smallcaps

+#show "Sub-Zero Group": link("https://subzero-wolf.com/", "Sub-Zero Group")
+#show "Fastly": link("https://fastly.com/", "Fastly")
+#show "Amazon Web Services": link("https://aws.amazon.com/", "Amazon Web Services")
+#show "Space Dynamics Laboratory": link("https://sdl.usu.edu/", "Space Dynamics Laboratory")

 #align(center)[= Introduction]

 I am a software engineer specializing in low-level systems and freestanding code.
-I have over six years' experience developing embedded software for research satellites and experimental networking appliances, system software for high-traffic web servers, and foundation libraries in C, C++, and Rust.
-I have worked with electrical engineers to create novel hardware and with fleet operators to deploy high-performance software worldwide.
+I have over seven years' industry experience writing appliance control software for research satellites and domestic appliances, high-performance web server logic, and foundation libraries in C, C++, and Rust.
+I have worked closely with hardware engineers to create new machines and with fleet operators to deploy software worldwide.

 I excel at designing and implementing safety-critical code and proving conformance to external requirements, including both customer needs and formal engineering standards.
-I am a strong technical writer and produce my own documentation, for both technical and non-technical audiences.
-I am also an active contributor of open-source software, primarily in Rust.
-I maintain several widely-used utility libraries and lead the #ferrilab project.
+I am a strong technical writer and produce my own documentation.
+I am also an active contributor to open-source software, primarily in Rust.
+I maintain several widely-used utility libraries and lead the
+#ferrilab project.

 #align(center)[= Summary]

 These are explained with more detail on the following pages.

+== 0.
+Ferrilab

+I maintain an open-source Rust project which significantly reshapes the standard programming model.
+The `bitvec` crate is widely used throughout the public Rust ecosystem.

 == 1.
-Sub-Zero/Wolf/Cove
+Sub-Zero Group

-I am a senior software engineer working on appliance control software.
+I am a senior software engineer working on safety-critical and user-interface software for Wolf kitchen appliances.
+I also drive education and modern practice for our team.

 == 2.
 Fastly